zwalkcodes/whisper-ffmpeg-nvidia/README.md

 ### Message Format

 Messages sent to the SQS queue should be in JSON format, including:

-- `bucket`: The S3 bucket name where the video is stored.
+- `s3_bucket`: The S3 bucket name where the video is stored.
-- `key`: The S3 key (path) to the video file.
+- `input_path`: The S3 key (path) to the video file.
-- `output_formats`: Desired output formats and resolutions.
+- `video_table`: The name of the video table for tracking processing status.
+- `uhd_enabled`: A boolean indicating if UHD processing is enabled.

+Optional:
+- `include_download`: A boolean indicating if the local input should be uploaded to a downloads folder or deleted after processing.

 ### Processing Workflow